-- Semester 1 - 2015
+- Semester 1 - 2022

-3. Demonstrate an understanding of food and nutrition monitoring and surveillance;
+3. Demonstrate an understanding of food and nutrition monitoring and surveillance

-- Nutritional epidemiology and how that applies to nutrition assessment of populations;
+- Nutritional epidemiology and appraisal/interpretation of evidence;

 Written Assignment: Assignment 1 (individual) Critical Appraisal